Daniel-Azil/Algorithms_and_Data_Structures/Two_Pointers/1-Valid_Palindrome.md

 ##### Explanation:
 s is an empty string "" after removing non-alphanumeric characters.
 Since an empty string reads the same forward and backward, it is a palindrome.

+# click [Solution](1-Valid_Palindrome.py) to access the file containing the solution for the given desciption.